-The three heaviest items in your backpacking are your backpack, sleeping bag+pad, and shelter, often called the Big 3.
-If you can drop their combined weight under 9 pounds by replacing them with lighter weight alternatives, you can quickly reduce your backpacking gear weight.
+The three heaviest items in your backpacking are your backpack, your sleep system (sleeping bag+pad), and shelter, often called the Big 3.
+Your sleeping bag and pad are treated as one item because you really can’t use them separately for sleeping.
+If you can drop their combined weight of the Big 3 under 9 pounds by replacing them with lighter weight alternatives, you can quickly reduce your backpacking gear weight.

 If you’ve finished weighing all of the items in your backpack and created a gear list, you’re ready to start reducing your base pack weight.
-Looking at your list, the three heaviest items are probably your sleeping bag, tent and backpack.
+Looking at your list, the three heaviest items are probably your tent, sleep system and backpack.
 If you can reduce their weight to under 3 pounds each, you’ll be well on your way to a substantially lighter load.
 Keeping each of these components under 3 pounds might sound impossible to you today, but it is easily achievable.

 Unfortunately, the only practical way to reduce the weight of the big three is to replace them with lighter alternatives.

-Lightweight backpackers use the term “sleep system” to refer to your sleeping bag and sleeping pad.
-Your goal should be to reduce their combined weight to three pounds or less.
-This is achievable if you can get your sleeping bag under two pounds (32 ounces) in weight and sleeping pad under one pound (16 ounces).
+Your goal should be to reduce the total weight of your sleep system to three pounds or less.
+This is achievable if you can get your sleeping bag or top quilt under two pounds (32 ounces) in weight and sleeping pad under one pound (16 ounces).

-Let’s start with your sleeping bag.
+Let’s start with your sleeping bag or quilt.
 If it weighs more than 40 ounces, you should probably replace it.
-For 3 season camping, I recommend that you purchase a sleeping bag rated for 20 degrees F. Down sleeping bags are better than bags with synthetic fills because they are lighter and more compressible.
+For 3 season camping, I recommend that you purchase a sleeping bag or quilt rated for 20 degrees F. Down insulation is better than synthetic fills because they are lighter and more compressible.
 Compressibility is important because it means that you can get away with a lower volume backpack, which can save you a lot of weight.

 Buying a new sleeping bag is a big investment, but a good down bag can last well over ten years.
 If you keep them clean and store them uncompressed, they’re an investment that will pay for itself over the long haul.